zipmark/zipmark-ruby/README.md

 )
 ```

-Vendor Identifier, Application Identifier, Application Secret should be replaced with the vendor application identifier and secret provided by Zipmark.
+Vendor Identifier, Application Identifier, Application Secret should be replaced with the
+values provided by Zipmark.

 ### Production Mode